dpcairns/react-famous-cats/curriculum/week-02/class-07.md

 The Search component does not just produce a value, it also needs to keep in sync with the actual state of the hash.

+## Handling HTTP Errors

+An HTTP response is still valid (not an error), even though it has a status code that would be consider and error.

+The information about the error _is_ the body of the message.
+(Review HTTP).

+Which means for an error status code, we still need to read the body via `response.json()`, *but then convert to error by throwing it!*